OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 ### Target Audiences

-{% textarea label="Who are the groups of people you want to reach out to?" id="Target Audience" size="small" %}
+{% textarea label="Who are the groups of people you want to reach out to?" id="Target Audience" size="small" button="false" %}

 ### Strategies

-{% textarea label="What strategy will you use to reach out to each target audience?  " id="Strategies" size="small" %}
+{% textarea label="What strategy will you use to reach out to each target audience?  " id="Strategies" size="small" button="false" %}

 ### Tactics

-{% textarea label="What are the individual actions you might take to enact each strategy listed?" id="Tactics" size="small" %}
+{% textarea label="What are the individual actions you might take to enact each strategy listed?" id="Tactics" size="small" button="false" %}

 _Who's Missing?_